ksahitreddy/food-optimization-and-management/README.md

 mysql -u your_username -p your_database_name < mysqldumpfile.sql
 ```
 ## Run the code
 Before running the code, edit the MySQL configuration in [app.py](./app.py) according to your settings.
+Also, create a Gemini API Key, and replace the Gemini API key in [predict.py](./predict.py).
 ```bash
 python app.py
 ```